r-hensley/ExampleRootForStudents/README.md

 root[1] testShowProf_rawevent("path/to/rootfile",100)         //100 is the number of events
 // as of initial commit, the path to the rootfile from the macros folder is "../data/1000evn_v3.root"

-Also, included is a `working_build.tar.xz` file, which is a fully assembled build that should work with ROOT 6 on Ubuntu 20.
-Try comparing it to whatever your makefile produces to see if you're doing everything right.